Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart/Using-the-Quickstart.md

 in place of the transaction data, and only the parties to the private transactions can view and update the state of the private contracts.

+## Use Remix

+You can connect your nodes to [Remix](http://remix.ethereum.org) by using the [GoQuorum Plugin](../../Reference/RemixPlugin/Overview.md).
+Follow the instructions for activating the remix plugin in [Getting Started](../../Reference/RemixPlugin/GettingStarted.md), using the GoQuorum and Tessera URLs in the [Private transactions](#private-transactions) section.

+## Use Cakeshop

+Cakeshop allows you to perform transactions directly via the UI.

+1. Open <http://localhost:8999> in your browser.
+1. Go to the **Contracts** tab and **Deploy** the contract registry.
+1. Go to the **Sandbox**, select the `SimpleStorage` sample contract from the Contract Library, and deploy with `Private For` set to the second node's public key (`QfeDAys9MPDs2XHExtc84jKGHxZg/aj52DTh0vtA3Xc=`).
+1. Return to the main Cakeshop page, go to the **Contracts** tab again, and you should be able to see the contract you just deployed.
+1. Interact with it from there, and switch between nodes using the dropdown in the top right corner of the page.

 ## Create a transaction using MetaMask

 You can use [MetaMask](https://metamask.io/) to send a transaction on your private network.